Lines of minima in Outer space: Measured laminations and trees

-{\bf Remark:} 1) The proof of Lemma \ref{uniquefix} implies that any iwip element of ${\rm Out}(F_n)$ acts with north-south dynamics on ${\cal P\cal M\cal L}(F_n)$, an unpublished result of Martin \cite{Ma95}.
+\begin{remark} \begin{enumerate} \item The proof of Lemma \ref{uniquefix} implies the second part of Proposition \ref{northsouth}.
 However, we used Proposition 5.6 of \cite{CHL07b} which in turn uses a weak version of Martin's result.
-We also used the work of Levitt and Lustig \cite{LL03} which appeared after Martin's thesis.

-2) In general, there may be points $T\not=T^\prime\in \partial {\rm CV}(F_n)$ with the same zero lamination (see \cite{CHL07c} for a detailed account on this issue).
-Lemma \ref{uniquefix} implies that for the fixed point $T$ of an iwip element, there is no tree $T\not=T^\prime\in \partial {\rm CV}(F_n)$ whose zero lamination coincides with the zero lamination of $T$.
+We also used the work of Levitt and Lustig \cite{LL03} which appeared after Martin's thesis. \item In general, there may be points $[T]\not=[T^\prime]\in \partial {\rm CV}(F_n)$ with the same zero lamination (see \cite{CHL07c} for a detailed account on this issue).
+Lemma \ref{uniquefix} implies that for the fixed point $[T]$ of an iwip element, there is no projective tree $[T]\not=[T^\prime]\in \partial {\rm CV}(F_n)$ whose zero lamination coincides with the zero lamination of $[T]$. \end{enumerate} \end{remark}

 We equip ${\cal U\cal M\cal L}$ with the topology as a subspace of ${\cal P\cal M\cal L}(F_n)$, and we equip ${\cal U\cal T}$ with the topology as a subspace of $\partial {\rm CV}(F_n)$.